Playing Divide-and-Choose Given Uncertain Preferences: Welfare of the players

 One natural example of this phenomenon is when values for all $n$ goods are drawn i.i.d.\txt{} from the same distribution.
 If $n$ is small, there is significant uncertainty in how the chooser will value the piles.
 Moreover, the divider cannot count on receiving what he places in pile 1.
 Consequently, when goods are few, the chooser has the advantage.

 In contrast, when $n$ is large, the uncertainty in the value of a pile shrinks relative to its mean value.
 In this situation, the divider can cluster his high-value goods into pile 1, and expect to receive that pile with high probability.
 Thus, the divider is favored.
-These observations lead to the final major result in this paper: under mild assumptions on the distribution of players' values, the chooser is favored when $n$ is small; the divider is favored when $n$ is large.
+These observations lead to the final major result in this paper: For plausible distributions of players' values, the chooser is favored when $n$ is small; the divider is favored when $n$ is large.
+In the latter case, this is true even when values are correlated (positively or negatively) between the players.

-\begin{theorem} Let $\mathcal{D}$ be a probability distribution such that: \begin{itemize} \item $\mathcal{D}$ is supported on at least two distinct values. \item The support of $\mathcal{D}$ is bounded and nonnegative. \item The expectation of the minimum of $n$ i.i.d.\txt{} draws from $\mathcal{D}$ is either bounded away from zero, or vanishes subexponentially as $n \to \infty$. \end{itemize} Suppose that, for each good $i$, $\mathcal{G}^D_i = \mathcal{G}^C_i = \mathcal{D}$.
-Then, in any equilibrium, the following hold. \begin{enumerate}[label={(\roman*)}] \item For $n = 2$, the chooser is ex ante strictly better off:
+\begin{theorem} Let $\mathcal{D}$ be a probability distribution over $\rr_{> 0} \times \rr_{> 0}$.
+Suppose the values for each good $i$ are drawn from $\mathcal{D}$, independently across $i$.
+Then, as long as the critical ratio of each good is not always the same value with probability one, the following hold in any equilibrium. \begin{enumerate}[label={(\roman*)}] \item If the two components of $\mathcal{D}$ are independent, then for $n = 2$ it is strictly better to be the chooser: